Find Trade Colleges

 $22,667 Avg Student Debt

-Slippery Rock University of Pennsylvania ranked #15 on this year’s Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
-Located in Slippery Rock, Pennsylvania, the medium-sized public school handed out 1,618 bachelor’s degree awards in 2021-2022.
+Slippery Rock University of Pennsylvania came in at #15 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region ranking.
+SRU is a public institution located in Slippery Rock, Pennsylvania.
+The school has a medium-sized population, and it awarded 1,618 bachelor’s degrees in 2021-2022.

 Full-time students from Pennsylvania pay an average of $10,507 in tuition and fees if they choose to attend SRU.
-Out-of-state students pay an average of $14,615.
-Bachelor’s Degree recipients from SRU accumulate an average of $22,667 in student debt by the time they complete their degree.
+If you are from out of state, expect to pay an average of $14,615.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $22,667 in student loans.

 #16